Main

 This isn't so much a biographical item as an interesting story which I was a somewhat close spectator of.

-District elections would play out as a major scandal.
+The district election reform effort would play out as a major scandal.
 Though not conceived as an attack on the Seattle establishment, it was certainly an effort to make electability more accessible to the average citizen.
-Kerman Kermoade, the author of the following was a friend on the Vision board, doing this as a project for his later life Poly Sci degree.
-I was at the initial organizing meetings.
+Kerman Kermoade, the author of the following clipping was a friend on the Vision board, doing this as a project for his later life Poly Sci degree.
+I was at the initial organizing meetings for their effort in support and followed the issue loosely.

 As you may recall this became a scandal when it was revealed that food executive (and active Republican) Tom Stewart was making illegal contributions as a way to seek revenge for previous battles with the City bureaucracy.
-I wasn't active in the campaign and know nothing about the details of Stewart's other battles.
+I wasn't active in the campaign nor know anything about the details of Stewart's other city battles.
 Stewart, with his company, has since left the State, one of several biggies in the last decade or so.

 May 15, 2002